sergeyklay/cityhive/docs/ai-integration.md

 # AI Integration

 I’m a firm believer that anything a human doesn’t have to do by hand should be automated — and that absolutely includes how we write, review and deploy code.
-In CityHive, AI isn’t an add-on, it’s woven into the very fabric of development process:
+In CityHive, AI isn’t an add-on, it’s woven into the very fabric of the development process:

 ## Cursor AI Integration